 - A lot of shopping carts allow for the use of multiple payment gateways.
 This can be useful in offering additional payment options that your primary gateway may not offer, or as a backup if your primary payment gateway has any problems.

-- The major difference between local and international payment gateways is that the local service transacts in Rands, whereas the payment gateways that are based overseas transact in their respective currencies (e.g. US Dollars), even in South Africa.
+- The major difference between local and international payment gateways is that the local service transacts in rands, whereas the payment gateways that are based overseas transact in their respective currencies (e.g. US dollar), even in South Africa.